Masters in Mathematical Sciences Application

 During the final phase of the AIMS course students do a research project and write a scientific report under the supervision of an expert researcher on a topic of their choice.
 Research initiated in these projects often develops into further postgraduate research at AIMS.

-- Classes are taught by renowned African and international teachers and supported by a team of resident tutors.
+- Classes are taught by renowned lecturers from Africa and worldwide, supported by a team of resident tutors.

-- An emphasis on computing with 24-hour access to computer rooms and the internet.
+- Emphasis on programming and Data Science with 24/7 access to computer labs and high-speed internet.

 Visit the link to apply for the Master’s in Mathematical Sciences.